 NOTE: There’s a difference between the holdback amount a small business pays every day (as a percentage of their receivables) and the repayment amount for the entire advance.
 There could, for instance, be a holdback of 10%, and a repayment of 20%, so it’s important for the business owner to understand the distinction.

-Is a Merchant Cash Advance Right for Your Business?
+Is a Merchant Cash Advance Right for My Business?

-An Merchant Cash Advance is an option when a business needs to access capital quickly.
-The business needs to have adequate cash flowing through their merchant account each day to make payments on the advance, and the loan purpose can justify the expense of the advance.
+Cash advances are perfect for business that take a steady stream of debit and credit card payments daily.
+If a business is wanting quick access to funds if you are looking for capital contact us today via our form here.
 Credit requirements are typically less than a small business loan, it could be an option for a business that does a lot of credit card transactions every month but has a weak credit profile.

 Find out if a Merchant Cash Advance will work for you.

 Like to know more about what is a merchant cash advance, and if it will work for your business.
 The process is so simple.
 Complete the online contact form to get in touch.
 Representatives are experienced in merchant cash advances so are here to talk you though the process.
 Helping business every day in understanding what is a merchant cash advance.